 Spring M.A. program admission for Kent State Undergraduates only

 Kent State Speech Pathology and Audiology (SPA) majors who are current undergraduates anticipating December or May graduation, post-baccalaureate students, or Kent State SPA students who have graduated in good standing within 12 months of the application deadline, are permitted to apply for Spring admission to our M.A.
 Program in Speech-Language Pathology.
 Applications are to be completed through the CSDCAS by October 1st, choosing the Spring start option.
 Use the CSDCAS Kent State code, 4287, when sending GRE scores.
+Finalists will be invited to complete an interview as part of the application process.
 The university online application is required only if accepted and attending the program.